nhost/demo-intranet/PROJECT_INDEX.md

 # Project Index

-This document serves as a comprehensive index of all components, utilities, and project structure for the Language Learning Application.
+This document serves as a comprehensive index of all components, utilities, and project structure for the Intranet Application.
 This index should be kept up-to-date whenever new components or significant changes are made.

 ## Project Overview